How to use

 You can store up to 5 groups per device.
 Switch between them instantly by tapping a different group, or return to Personal mode to use the default network key.

-- 04Use the Export GPX button to download a GPX file compatible with Strava, Komoot, OsmAnd, etc.
+- →Export as GPX — downloads a GPX file compatible with Strava, Komoot, OsmAnd, etc.

 Tap ⚙ in the header to open the settings modal.
 Changes sync to the device immediately over BLE.